 Processing of information collected

-To the extent permitted by applicable laws, we share information between Telindus' affiliates in Luxembourg.
-To respond to your enquiries, it can happen that we share personal information with our partners, our parent company (Telindus Group), or other Telindus offices in Europe.
-This is done when they perform services on our behalf.
+To the extent permitted by applicable laws, we share information between Proximus Luxembourg S.A.'s affiliates in the territory of the Grand-Duchy of Luxembourg.
+To respond to your enquiries in the extent of any applicable law and regulations, share personal information with our partners, our parent company (Proximus S.A.), or other Proximus Group subsidiaries in Europe.

 Thereby, your collected personal information will be stored and processed in Luxembourg and may be transferred to Telindus international suppliers (for example for the performance of requested services on behalf of Telindus).

 Personal information may also be disclosed by Telindus if required by a legal provision or judicial or administrative decision.

 We strive to protect your data and safeguard it from unauthorized individuals.
 We commit ourselves to ISO certifications what expresses our responsibility on processing data in a safe and secure way.